doubtfire-lms/docs.formatif.io/guides/student/customize-your-profile.md

 ---
 title: Customizing Your Profile
-summary: See how you can customize your profile in Doubtfire!
+summary: See how you can customize your profile in Formatif!
 authors: jakerenzella
 ---

-In Doubtfire, your profile contains the following customizable information:
+In Formatif, your profile contains the following customizable information:

 - First Name
 - Last Name